Benefits of Grip Strength

 There is some evidence linking grip strength with longevity and health.
 Among the elderly, grip strength can be a better indicator of mortality than blood pressure and blood glucose levels.
 A weaker grip can also be a warning sign for type 2 diabetes and depression in adults.

-Grip Strength Activities for Adults
+Grip Strength Exercises for Adults

 Is improving your grip and hand strength something you’re interested in?
 Let’s get started with some grip strength activities for adults (or kids for that matter!).
 Most of these can be done anywhere without equipment.
 Some activities are best done with a simple tool such as a band or gripper.
 Hand strength comes gradually, so it is important to do multiple repetitions of these exercises throughout the day, every day.
 Once you find the exercises that work best for you, implement them while watching TV or before going to bed, making them a part of your daily routine.